 Resources will be provided to volunteers, including any available notes about why the court rejected the SEA, training videos, pleadings, other pertinent materials, and mentorship will be available during the clinic.

-The Veterans Legal Advice Clinic is a way to give counsel and advice to veterans seeking assistance on a myriad of legal issues including VA disability compensation appeal/increase, VA pension and survivor’s benefits appeals, criminal expunctions, criminal record non-disclosure, military service discharge upgrade, military records correction, bankruptcy, uncontesteted divorce or child support agreement, wills and guardianship, tenant/landlord issue, and more.
-Client meetings are conducted in-person, virtually, or telephonically dependent on the Veteran’s need and Volunteer Attorney’s preference.
+Veterans Legal Advice Clinic volunteers provide counsel and advice to veterans seeking assistance on a myriad of legal issues including VA disability compensation appeal/increase, VA pension and survivor’s benefits appeals, criminal expunctions, criminal record non-disclosure, military service discharge upgrade, military records correction, uncontested divorce or child support agreement, wills and guardianship, tenant/landlord issues, and more.
+Client meetings are conducted in-person, virtually, or by telephone dependent on the Veteran’s need and Volunteer Attorney’s preference.
 Your representation of the client concludes at the end of the clinic but there are always opportunities for extended representation arising out of this clinic.

 SALSA staff and volunteer mentors are available to assist Volunteer Attorney’s who may encounter a veteran’s issue outside of their traditional practice area.